See why 4thWay now accepts ethical ads.

 How good are Lendwise’s interest rates, bad debts and margin of safety?

 Results between lenders will vary, even when spreading across a large number of loans, possibly by several percentage points.
-But there’s a lot of interest cover to cope with bad debts.
+But there’s been a lot of interest cover so far to cope with bad debts.

-Critically, Lendwise is also approving more than enough loans for lenders to sufficiently spread their risks, which is very important with these kinds of loans.
+We don’t have full data on lender diversification, but Lendwise is probably approving enough loans for most or all lenders to sufficiently spread their risks, which is very important with these kinds of loans.

 Has Lendwise provided enough information to assess the risks?